Nerdmaster/ruby-irc-yail/README.md

 Example Usage
 ======

+Need an example?
+For a separate project you can play with that relies on Net::YAIL, check out https://github.com/Nerdmaster/superloud.
+This is based on the code in the examples directory, but is easier to clone, run, and tinker with because it's a separate github project.

 For the nitty-gritty, you can see all this stuff in the [Net::YAIL docs](http://ruby-irc-yail.nerdbucket.com/) page, as well as more complete documentation about the system.
 For a complete bot, check out the IRCBot source code as well as the various examples found in the github